 Roadhouses–great inns and restaurants located near major highways traversing the country–once dotted America’s fruited plain, offering respite and sustenance to weary or hungry travelers.
 Renown for serving great comfort foods, they have been an important part of America’s heritage though with the advent of fast food restaurants and chains, fewer authentic roadhouses exist today.
 Harry’s Roadhouse may be a bit more sophisticated and eclectic than its roadhouse brethren, offering several kinds of pizza, sandwiches, burgers, salads, pastas, Cajun and Asian cuisine as well as American comfort food standards that give it a feel and taste of home.

 To say it’s a popular dining destination is an understatement.
+Perhaps the only Santa Fe event which exceeds the number of cars parked at Harry’s is Zozobra.
 If you don’t get there early, you may have to wait to be seated despite the restaurant’s sprawling multi-room capacity.
-Even during peak hours, the efficient wait staff will likely have you seated within half an hour.
-The lavender trimmed restaurant has several dining rooms, each with a different decor.
+Even during peak hours, however, the efficient wait staff will likely have you seated within half an hour.
+The light blue trimmed restaurant has several dining rooms, each with a different decor.
 There’s a room with an atrium-like ambience and windows to maximize light and one with an artsy Southwestern room replete with mismatched tables.

 Ask for seating where you can have a view of the restaurant’s center, a kitchen abuzz with activity.
 That puts you also in close proximity to the counter in which Harry’s famous pies and desserts will elicit gustatory lust in the most staunch dieter.
 During the summer, even better seating is available out-of-doors in Harry’s garden.
 Colorful hollyhocks are the home of busy bees, but they’ll leave you alone if you reciprocate that courtesy.
 Clinging to the coyote fencing buttressing much of the property are verdant grape vines and their clustered green fruit.

-In fact, that dipping sauce is even better on an entree of Thai Style Grilled Beef Salad than the spicy Thai dressing which accompanies it.
+The dipping sauce served with the Vietnamese lobster spring rolls is even better on an entree of Thai Style Grilled Beef Salad than the spicy Thai dressing which accompanies it.
 The salad features grilled (just above a sear) skirt steak on chopped Romaine lettuce with snap peas, tomatoes, corn wheels, cucumbers and scallions.
 The skirt steak is pink-fleshed and slightly chewy, but it is very well seasoned and works well with all the fresh components in this creative salad.
 Only the spicy Thai dressing fails to live up to its dressing, being more salty than spicy.

-From Asian cuisine to the cuisine of Europe, Harry’s Roadhouse seemingly does it all and very well at that.
-The Baked Penne with four cheeses and a touch of marinara is sure to appease any fromage fanatic…and if four cheeses isn’t enough, you can order this entree with gorgonzola for an appetite quelling, artery clogging bowl of deliciousness.
-Better still, order it with Harry’s spicy Italian sausage to cut the creaminess and richness of the cheese.
-Staying in Italy, simple thin-crust cheese pizza cut into six pieces is substantial enough for two and is better than the pizza served at many pizzerias in town.
+20 June 2025: From Asian cuisine to the cuisine of Europe, Harry’s Roadhouse seemingly does it all and very well at that.
+The Baked Penne with four cheeses tossed in a tomato-cream sauce is sure to appease any fromage fanatic…and if four cheeses isn’t enough, you can order this entree with Danish blue cheese for an appetite quelling, artery clogging bowl of deliciousness.
+Better still, order it with Harry’s spicy Italian sausage to cut the creaminess and richness of the cheeses.
+This entree is served with a small Caesar salad.

 The lunch menu is laden with sandwiches, salads and pizzas.
 The green chile cheeseburger is a “must have.”
 Grilled to your specifications, it features a thick, hand-formed patty; chopped, gorgeous green chile and other ingredients of your choosing.
 Perhaps only the legendary and much missed Bobcat Bite served a better green chile cheeseburger in the Santa Fe area though for some reason, Harry’s burger has not yet made the New Mexico Green Chile Cheeseburger Trail.
 Ask for the hot and sweet mustard which has both the gunpowder bite of Chinese hot mustard and the sweetness of honey mustard.
 Together with the green chile, it makes the burger (and your taste buds) sing.